Ordos City: Ancient history

-Qin Zhidao and Qifang County
+Qin Zhidao and Sufang County

-Qin Zhidao was an important military road for Qin Shihuang to be supervised by Meng Tian from 212 BC to 210 BC.
-Qinzhidao starts from Yunyang Linguang Palace in the Xianyang military site, and goes to Jiuyuan County in the north.
+Qin Zhidao was an important military road for Qin Shi Huang supervised by Meng Tian from 212 BC to 210 BC.
+Qin Zhidao starts from the Yunyang Linguang Palace in the Xianyang military site and goes to Jinyun County in the north.
 Qinzhidao passes through Ordos City, three Banners and one district, the Qinzhidao site protection unit is established in Ordos City.
+It now passes through modern Ordos City, and the Qin Zhidao site protection unit is established in Ordos City.

-One of the northern border counties of the Han dynasty, the Sufang County was set up in the Western Han dynasty.
-In 127 BC (Yuanshou two years), Emperor Wu sent Wei Qing and Li Xi to send troops to attack the Xiongnu.
-Soldiers from Yunzhong County, west of Gaochun, and then westward to Fuli (now northern Gansu), regained the Hetao.
-The jurisdiction of the original Qin dynasty (commonly known as "New Qinzhong"), and the Sufang County in the south of the Yin Mountain, has been identified in the northwestern part of the current Otog Banner.
+One of the northern border counties of the Han dynasty, Sufang County was set up in the Western Han dynasty.
+In 127 BC, Emperor Wu sent Wei Qing and Li Xi to send troops to attack the Xiongnu.
+Soldiers from Yunzhong County (west of Gaochun) to Fuli (now northern Gansu) helped regain the Hetao area.
+The jurisdiction of the original Qin dynasty (commonly known as "New Qinzhong"), and the Sufang County in the south of the Yin Mountain, has been identified in the northwestern part of the modern-day Otog Banner.

 Tongwan City

-Tongwan City is located at the junction of Ordos City and Jingbian, Shaanxi Province.
-It was the capital of the Daxia Kingdom during the Northern dynasties and Sixteen Kingdoms 1500 years ago, In 407 AD, the Xiongnu leader Helian Bobo called himself "Tianwang, Great Chan Yu, occupied and located in the desert.
-The first year of Helian Bobo's kingdom called "Fengxiang", the 100,000 people of all ethnic groups, used the "steaming dust to build the city" method to build the capital in the south of the black water in the north of the SuFang (now Hongliu River).
-The city was built in 7 years.
-The city is 25 meters thick, with a height of 23.33 meters and a width of 11.16 meters.
+The archaeological site of Tongwan City is located at the junction of Ordos City and Jingbian, Shaanxi Province.
+It was the capital of the Daxia Kingdom during the Northern dynasties and Sixteen Kingdoms 1500 years ago.
+The city was built by the Xiongnu leader Helian Bobo, who called himself "Tianwang, Great Chan Yu," from 407 AD to 414 AD..
+The city walls were 25 meters thick, with a height of 23.33 meters and a width of 11.16 meters.

 Eight White Palaces

 The legend says that when Genghis Khan passed through the present-day Ordos area on his way to conquer the Western Xia Kingdom, he accidentally dropped his whip.
 Genghis Khan proclaimed on the spot that the water is good and grass is rich here, and he would like to be buried here.
-In August 1227, Genghis Khan died while waging campaign against the Tangut people of Western Xia. Ögedei Khan placed the relics of Genghis Khan in eight white felt tents for worship, collectively known as the Eight White Palaces.
-When the time came to Kublai Khan, he stipulated the ceremonies and ritual rules of the Eight White Palaces, and promulgated the sacred ceremonies.
-He held sacrifices throughout the year and became a great sacrifice for the Mongol Empire.The Eight White Palaces is a movable hall and a symbol of the power of the Genghis Khan gold family.
+In August 1227, Genghis Khan died while on campaign against the Tangut people of Western Xia. Ögedei Khan placed the relics of Genghis Khan in eight white felt tents for worship, collectively known as the Eight White Palaces.
+Later, Kublai Khan further stipulated the ceremonies and ritual rules of the Eight White Palaces, and put into place the sacred ceremonies.
+Sacrifices were held throughout the year in the Mongol Empire and the Eight White Palaces became a movable hall and a symbol of the power for the Genghis Khan gold family.